daoninc/face-sdk-android/README.md

 - Light Reflection Liveness Detection

 ## License
-The IdentityX FIDO Client SDK requires a license that is bound to an application identifier.
+The xProof Face SDK requires a license that is bound to an application identifier.
 This license may in turn embed licenses that are required for specific authenticators.
 Contact Daon Support or Sales to request a license.

 ## Samples